ChadRoesler/Loctostache/README.md

 Loctostache 1.2210.1401.5526
 Copyright (C) 2022 Chad Roesler

   -d, --dictionary    Required.
-The dictionary of to consume, as a json string object
+A json string dictionary of keys and their values

   -t, --text          Required.
-The text to replace
+Text to search and replace against

   -f, --files         Required.
-The path of a file to Repalce
+A comma separated list of files read and replace text in

   --help              Display this help screen.